theandrew168/sbs-website/content/projects.md

 One of my earliest memories of being truly amazed by a programmer was first seeing Bisqwit's videos about writing an NES emulator ([Part 1](https://www.youtube.com/watch?v=y71lli8MS8s) and [Part 2](https://www.youtube.com/watch?v=XZWw745wPXY)).
 His efficient and straight-forward approach to solving the problem was truly unlike anything I'd ever seen.
 It was nothing short of incredible.
 After seeing his videos I was inspired to get into emulator development myself.

+I figured that starting with an NES emulator was bit too zealous and instead looked for something with a smaller scope.
 A quick googling led me to [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).
 This simple, minimal instruction set is commonly referred to as the "Hello World" of emulator projects.
 I was able to scrap together an implementation after a few weeks of iterating.